-A. ASAM will publish the ratable certification elements, an ASAM level of care certification document, self-assessment workbook, and offer training and other educational resources to help programs prepare for certification.
+ASAM will publish the ratable elements for certification, an ASAM level of care certification document, self-assessment workbook, and offer training and other educational resources to help programs prepare for certification.

 ASAM Criteria and Clinical FAQ

 How does the certification relate to The ASAM Criteria?